25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

   204 No Content
   ```

 - Creates a new resource: it **returns HTTP status code 201** (Created), as with a POST method.
 If the method updates an existing resource, it **returns either 200 (OK) or 204 (No Content)**.
 In some cases, it might not be possible to update an existing resource.
-In that case, consider **returning HTTP status code 409** (Conflict).
+In that case, consider **returning HTTP status code 409** (Conflict)

 - Consider implementing bulk HTTP PUT operations that can batch updates to multiple resources in a collection.
 The PUT request should specify the URI of the collection, and the request body should specify the details of the resources to be modified.
-This approach can help to reduce chattiness and improve performance.
+This approach can help to reduce chattiness and improve performance

 - Similar to upsert behaviour in some databases